PyMoDAQ/PyMoDAQ/documentation/_build/html/_sources/usage/modules/DAQ_Move.rst.txt

 * ``Status``: Master or Slave
 * ``Axis``: identifier defined in the plugin script

 See :download:`daq_move_Template.py <daq_move_Template.py>` for a detailed example.
-These settigns are really valid only when the module is used within the DAQ_Scan framework taht deals with multiple modules at the same time.
+These settings are really valid only when the module is used within the DAQ_Scan framework that deals with multiple modules at the same time.

 Bounds